Understanding Rent Assistance Programs: A Comprehensive Guide

 -

-Family size: The number of people in the household can affect eligibility and the amount of assistance provided.
+Family size: The number of people in the household can affect eligibility and the amount of assistance received.

 -